Document Guide — Police Clearance

 Japanese police clearance certificates are issued under the name of the Commissioner General of the National Police Agency, sealed in an official envelope.
 The envelope bears the National Police Agency's official seal, and the document and envelope together form an integral public document.

 Breaking the seal may cause the document to lose its identity and tamper-proof properties, and receiving authorities may decline to use it.
-USCIS, UKVI, Singapore ICA, New Zealand authorities, and Philippines PSA may request submission in a sealed envelope depending on the visa category and receiving authority.
+U.S. authorities, UKVI, Singapore ICA, New Zealand authorities, and Philippines PSA may request submission in a sealed envelope depending on the visa category, filing type, and receiving authority instructions.

 If the seal is accidentally broken, the certificate may need to be reissued at the prefectural police headquarters, involving another in-person application, fingerprinting, and waiting period.
-For overseas residents, reissuance through the embassy / consulate route may take 2-3 months and can affect permanent residence and visa application timelines.
+For overseas residents, reissuance through the embassy / consulate route can vary by consular post and diplomatic mail schedule, and may affect visa, residence, or filing timelines.

 Our office operates under a seal preservation protocol: from the moment we receive the sealed certificate from the client, through MOFA apostille application, Certified Translation preparation, and international shipment to the destination authority, the seal is kept closed.
 This workflow design and document handling protocol support compliance with receiving authority instructions.